 The story reminded me of Willkie Collins’ sensation and mystery stories and is told at a similar fast pace.
-It’s narrated by Harriet Baxter, an elderly spinster who recalls a chance encounter 45 years previously with Ned Gillespie – a talented artist who we are soon informed, died before his fame was fully recognised.
+It’s narrated by Harriet Baxter, a spinster approaching her 80th birthday, who recalls a chance encounter 45 years previously with Ned Gillespie.
+He is a talented artist who, we are soon informed, died before his fame was fully recognised.
 Harriet meets him again during a visit to the International Exhibition in Glasgow in 1888 – and quickly becomes close friends with the Gillespie family.

 The period atmosphere was convincing.
 Harriet’s recollections of the past come with lots of detail about houses, dresses, domestic routines as well as the atmosphere of the exhibition ground.
 Unlike many other novels with historical settings, Harris’ manages to avoid dialogue that feels flat and clunky with anachronisms.

 If I had a gripe with the novel it lay in the ending.
 It didn’t so much end as just seem to peter out as if it had run out of steam.
-I didn’t feel cheated because the novel had done exactly what I needed it to do – keep be engaged so I didn’t notice the cramped and confined conditions of my journey.
+I didn’t feel cheated because the novel had done exactly what I needed it to do – keep me engaged so I didn’t notice the cramped and confined conditions of my journey.
 But I did expect it to come to some form of a resolution.

 Now, with the benefit of a few months gap, I can see that instead of this being a weakness of the novel, it was in fact one of its strengths.
-Harris, like her narrator, is an arch manipulator, leading me through the labyrinth of her novel and making me believe that all would be revealed.
-But like Harriet Baxter, she leaves me to work out the truth.
+Joanne Harris, like her narrator, is an arch manipulator, leading me through the labyrinth of her novel and making me believe that all would be revealed.
+But like Harriet Baxter, she left me to work out the truth.